bonomali/radicle-upstream/app/README.md

     <Text variant="hugeTitle">Radicle</Text>
     ```

-  - `DesignSystem/Components`: reusable low-to-high complexity components,
+  - `Components`: reusable low-to-high complexity components and layouts.
-    layouts and single-use fragments which are extracted from screens or other
-    components for the sake of code readability.

     Sub-folders in this category should only be created for breaking up larger
     components into smaller fragments.
 If a component is broken up in
-    fragments, make sure to only export the component for public use, not the
+    fragments, make sure to only export the component which is intended for
-    fragments.

-    Single-use components that are extracted from screens and used by only one
-    screen should be prefixed with the name of the screen, for example:
-    `DesignSystemGuideSection.svelte`.
+    public use.

+Next to `DesignSystem`, you'll find a directory called `Screens`.
+Screens bring
-`Screens` bring together components from the Design System forming what a user
+together components from the Design System forming what a user in the UI sees
-in the UI sees as a whole screen.
-More complex screens can be broken down into
+as a whole screen.
+More complex screens can be broken down into multiple
-multiple fragments, in this case a screen contains data fetching and routing
+fragments, in this case the screen will contain data fetching and routing logic
-logic for the partials.
-Partials should be placed in a directory named after
+for the fragments.
+Fragments should be placed in a directory named after the
-the screen.
+screen.

 When multiple screens share the same layout, it should be extracted into a
 separate component.
 Layout components are suffixed with "Layout", like so: